pfautrero/xia/README.md

 To generate new image active :
 * launch iaConvertWindow.py,
 * open sample svg file located in /fixtures,
 * generate new image active (which will be located in /images_actives)

+# Inkscape extension :

+To install the inkscape extension, just copy imageactive.py, imageactive.inx and the folder iaConvert in the inkscape extensions directory.